AHS Public Surveys

 Integrating Prevention into Connect Care for Health

-Patients who agreed to participate in this project may receive phone calls from AHS, asking them to participate in survey(s) about their care experience and health behaviours.
+Patients who agreed to participate in this project may receive phone calls from Health Shared Services, asking them to participate in survey(s) about their care experience and health behaviours.
 The information collected through this project will be evaluated to identify what impact SBIR has on patients’ health outcomes, strengths and weaknesses of the SBIR process, and to work towards building appropriate supports for patients into routine care at AHS.